The Golden Age of Animal Tracking

 Marina Koren: So your book introduces us to a fairly new era of tracking animals using technology.
 Can you tell me about the era that we’ve left behind?
 How did humans track animals before they could stick GPS tags on them?

-Oliver Uberti: If you go way, way, way back, tracking involves looking for footprints, looking for fallen feathers, broken branches, droppings—any sign that an animal has passed through.
+Oliver Uberti: Until fairly recently, tracking involves looking for footprints, looking for fallen feathers, broken branches, droppings—any sign that an animal has passed through.
 Then around the past couple centuries, you start to get people like John James Audubon, who are tying threads to the legs of songbirds to prove that they’re actually returning to the same place every year.
 And then in the 20th century, you start to get people doing some real DIY tracking where they’re attaching cameras to pigeons or radio transmitters to a duck.
 But it’s only really been in the past 20 to 30 years that GPS has come on the scene, and then after that the miniaturization of computing power and the internet and satellites—it’s literally just exploded what you can do in a really tiny device.

 James Cheshire: We’ve really transitioned from monitoring animals as a resource to be exploited to monitoring them as individuals within a species that we can collect a myriad of data from.
-One of the biggest data sets collected on whales came from where we killed them, from whaling ship logs.
+Prior to the animal-tracking revolution, one of the biggest data sets collected on whales came from where we killed them, from whaling ship logs.
 There’s now sensors that they’ve got on whales that collect more data points than the sum total of the data collected in the previous five decades or more of research.

 Koren: What kind of technology do we use today?